benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

   - With multiple fills per day, this represented a **substantial avoidable expense**

 - **Goal**
-  Develop a **Power BI dashboard** that identifies where and when unauthorized fuel fills occur, quantifies financial impact, and enables operations to enforce depot-allocation compliance.
+Develop a Power BI dashboard that identifies where and when unauthorized fuel fills occur, quantifies the financial impact, and enables operations to enforce depot allocation compliance.
+Drivers should receive targeted training to increase compliance, and the initiative should be implemented company-wide, beginning 1 January 2025.

 ---